koureasstavros/TheLittleBaby/README.md

   - Speed: Network choice impacts model speed.
   - Quality: Network choice impacts representational richness and efficiency.

+- **d_type**

+  - Values: ["fp16", "fp32", "fp64"]
+  - What it is: This is an experimental setting which controlls the capacity of the floats used to initiate the modules and later perform all calculations durring the training or inference.
+The value should be always set to fp32 and only enable the tf32 (a tensor float 32) into gpu, if the gpu supports it.
+  - Speed: The size of the floats has relationship with the speed of the process of mathematical operations.
+A larger value can decrease the speed, while a smaller value can increase the speed.
+  - Quality: The size of the floats has relationship with the quality of the process.
+A larger value can increase the quality, while a smaller value can decrease the quality based on given dataset size.

 - **n_ctx**

   - Values: [8 : ****]
   - What it is: The maximum number of tokens (characters, in this case) the model can look at in a single sequence to make a prediction.
 It's the model's "attention span".
   - Size: Directly increases the size of the positional embedding table (n_ctx x n_emb), adding more parameters to the model.
-  - Speed: Has a major impact.
-The self-attention mechanism's computation grows quadratically with the context length (O(n_ctx²)).
+  - Speed: The self-attention mechanism's computation grows quadratically with the context length (O(n_ctx²)).
 Doubling n_ctx will roughly quadruple the time and memory needed for the attention layers, making it one of the most expensive parameters to increase.
   - Quality: A larger n_ctx allows the model to learn longer-range dependencies in the text, which can significantly improve quality for tasks that require understanding context over long passages.

 - **n_emb**